Different Types of NAS and Their Vulnerability to Data Loss?

 - Midmarket NAS Server

-Midmarket NAS servers support storage capacity of up to 64 TB, which is comparatively lower than the enterprise-level NAS servers.
+Midmarket NAS servers support a storage capacity of up to 64 TB, which is comparatively lower than the enterprise-level NAS servers.

 - Consumer-Level NAS Server

 Consumer-level NAS servers are the cheapest among the categories.
-As these low-end NAS are manufactured considering the requirement of home users, they can support connectivity of nearly 20 clients only.
+As these low-end NAS are manufactured considering the requirement of home users, they can support the connectivity of nearly 20 clients only.
 These servers are capable of storing and backing up home user’s data, streaming media files for them, sharing and synchronizing files, giving users remote access to their data, etc. They usually don’t have support for RAID functionality.

 NAS Servers Vulnerability to Data Loss